Anni Dewani murder: Timeline of events for Shrien Dewani

-Xolile Mngeni appears at Wynberg Regional Court in Cape Town charged with murder, robbery with aggravating circumstances and kidnapping, and is remanded in custody.
+Xolile Mngeni, 26, from Khayelitsha, is charged with Mrs Dewani's murder, robbery with aggravating circumstances and kidnapping.
+He appears in court the next day and is remanded in custody.

 The funeral of Mrs Dewani takes place in London.

-Zola Tonga, 31, from Bothasig, and Mzwamadoda Qwabe, 26, from Khayelitsha, are both charged with murder, robbery with aggravating circumstances and kidnapping.
+Zola Tonga, 31, from Bothasig, and Mzwamadoda Qwabe, 26, from Khayelitsha, appear in court.
+They are both charged with murder, robbery with aggravating circumstances and kidnapping.

-Mr Dewani receives medical help to deal with the trauma, his brother Preyen says.
+Shrien Dewani - who returned to the UK shortly after his wife's death - receives medical help to deal with the trauma of the incident, his brother Preyen says.

 Mr Dewani's family describe the allegations as "totally ludicrous".

-Mr Dewani is arrested at the request of the South African authorities on suspicion of conspiring to murder his wife.
+Mr Dewani is arrested at the request of the South African authorities on suspicion of conspiracy to murder.